foundations-design/quick-brown-fox/README.md

 - `table`, `thead`, `tr`, `th`, `tbody`
 - `form`, `input`, `textarea`, `button`

-(There are more tags currently visible on the page, but they may be removed at a later date.
-It's important we try to keep this lean, and allow options for expansion.
-See next section.)
+There are more tags currently visible on the page, but they may be removed at a later date.
+It's important we try to keep this lean (but allow options for expansion).

 ## Looking forward